How to Strip Saltillo Tile

 How to strip Saltillo tile is quite a simple process.
 Apply stripper, let it sit, and pressure wash.
 Those are the nuts and bolts.

 First, we applied a thick coat of stripper to a small area of flooring.
 We worked approximately 20 square feet of floor space at a time.
 In total, we stripped 1050 square feet of Mexican tile.

 It’s SUPER important to apply the stripper chemical very thick and make sure it stays wet.
 Do not wet the stripper with water to keep it wet.
 That only dilutes the chemical and makes it ineffective.
 “Keep it wet” means to keep the chemical thick and wet.

 In total, we’d let the stripper do its work by letting it sit on the tile for 20-30 minutes before pressure washing it away.
-It was summer and hot so we re-coated the stripper chemical every 10’ish minutes.
-There’s no precise measurement of time, so just watch the floor space.
+It was summer and hot, so we re-coated the stripper chemical every 10ish minutes.
+There’s no precise time measurement, so just watch the floor space.
 When it looks like the stripper chemical is starting to dry out, recoat with more stripper.
 Keep it wet.

-When our 20 square foot area was complete, we moved to a separate area of the patio to tackle another 20 square foot section.
+When our 20-square-foot area was complete, we moved to a separate area of the patio to tackle another 20-square-foot section.
 That allowed the first section to dry so we could assess our progress.
-(Don’t apply the stripper to water-wet tile.)
+(Don’t apply the stripper to the water-wet tile.)

 In total, we bounced from section to section multiple times.
-It took an average of 4-5 passes of stripping to effectively get down to raw clay.
+It took an average of 4-5 passes of stripping to get down to raw clay effectively.
 In total, we spent approximately 48-50 hours across several days stripping 1,050 square feet of tile.